ablank/cellular4drupal/README.md

 The Cellular base theme for Drupal 7 simplifies Drupal front-end development using the theme layer to add functionality that doesn't require heavy database interaction.

- This approach consolidates front-end control and resources from a single location and generally makes theming drupal less of a pain in the ass.

 ## Features